filippocrocchini/quark/readme.md

+# DO NOT READ, THIS IS A PLACEHOLDER
-# Current Version alpha 1.0.0
+## Current Version alpha 1.0.0
 ## Changelog
 + Added Scene class.
 + Added GameObject class.